inspire-eu-validation/INSPIRE-Validator-UI/README.md

 6. Community verification

 The community will be informed about the changes through the issue created initially by the update of the respective issue.
-They will verify the functionality and compliance of the developments in the Staging environment.
+The community will verify the functionality and compliance of the developments in the Staging environment by using it and, in case, reporting additional feedback.

 7. Production release